rylanraj/nginx-2420/README.md

     }
 ```

-Make sure to wq out of vim.
+Make sure to write-quit out of Vim by pressing ESCAPE and then :wq

 ## c: Link the new configuration file